 Each recommendation promises an enriching journey into the heart of the city’s culture, history, and lifestyle.
-Whether you’re a returning visitor or a curious first-timer, these less-touristy activities offer a unique perspective of Beijing, blending the ancient with the contemporary.
+Whether you’re a returning visitor or a curious first-timer, these ” unusual things to do in Beijing” offer a unique perspective of Beijing, blending the ancient with the contemporary.
 Get ready to explore the city’s soul, one hidden alley at a time.

 For a taste of local life, visit a neighborhood market.
 Sanyuanli Market (三源里市场), for example, is a bustling spot where locals shop for fresh produce, seafood, and spices.